coli-saar/coli-saar.github.io/gfolds.md

 1. The function-argument structure of logical forms has a syntactic equivalence-classing/de-noising effect: all syntactic paraphrases of the same proposition&mdash;for example, an active sentence and its passive counterpart&mdash;are mapped to the same representation.
 This means that an LFLM does not need to learn to equate periphrastic structures, so it can immediately begin learning co-occurrence relations between predicates.

-2. (Some) logical-form representation frameworks include morphosyntactic features (number, tense, person, etc.).
+2. DMRS (Copestake, 2009)&mdash;the logical-form representation framework that we use in this work&mdash;includes morphosyntactic features (number, tense, person, etc.).
 This further de-noises the model’s input by offloading the morphological realization of these properties to explicitly annotated labels: an LFLM does not need to learn the surface patterns corresponding to inflection, because this information is explicitly provided.
 For example, an LM over logical forms does not need to learn that the suffix *–s* denotes a plural noun&mdash;or irregular realizations of pluralization, e.g. *goose*/*geese*&mdash;because plural nouns are directly labeled as such.

 These observations lead us to the following hypothesis: